census-instrumentation/opencensus-website/content/core-concepts/tracing.md

 ---

-A trace tracks the progression of a single user request as it is handled by other services that make up an application.
+Tracing tracks the progression of a single user request as it is handled by other services that make up an application.

 Each unit work is called a span in a trace.
 Spans include metadata about the work,